 Physiologically, it’s all about oxygen.
 Alcohol works its way through the bloodstream and tweaks hemoglobin’s ability to absorb oxygen.
 In the thinner air of higher locales, where there’s less oxygen present, it’s easier to feel something akin to tipsy (a little light-headed, dizzy, etc.).
 Alcohol’s effects aren’t magnified so much as that you’re simply imbibing in an environment with less of something you so vitally need — oxygen.

 Which is to say altitude sickness exists and is thrown unfairly into the alcohol conversation.
 This condition is common enough that it’s estimated to affect some 200,000 Americans per year.
 Also called acute mountain sickness, it’s the physical distress some feel when higher, where oxygen levels are lower.
 Generally, symptoms include headache, nausea, and shortness of breath.
 Sound mostly like a hangover?

 In the thinner air of higher locales, where there’s less oxygen present, it’s easier to feel something akin to tipsy.

-So, while drinking more often will certainly better equip you for staying relatively sane during the upcoming St. Paddy’s Day (if that’s your thing), drinking on a mountain top won’t help your cause.
+So, while drinking more often will certainly better equip you for staying relatively sane during any upcoming celebrations, drinking on a mountaintop won’t help your cause.
 And if you suffer from altitude sickness, that sort of regimen will definitely backfire.